 How to Practice Speaking of Rhythm Vol. One through Six

-Know that throughout the world, there is a long history of drummers who have transmitted rhythm and music via the voice.
-From ancient Africa, India, and Persia to modern beatboxing, the voice is the key.
+Throughout the world, there is a long history of drummers who have transmitted rhythm and music via the voice.
+From ancient Africa, India, and Persia to modern beat-boxing, the voice is the key.
 Drumming IS a language.

 For a good challenge, count the four pulse while you play the pattern on the drum.

-Repeatedly listen to my example to sense which syllable or space in the rhythm connects with clave.
-You may need to go slowly, when adding the clave strokes.
+Repeatedly listen to sense which syllable or space in the rhythm connects with Clave.
+Speak the rhythm first and add Clave hits, one at a time.
+You may need to go slowly.

 Pulse, Clave, Rhythm!

 Tap your foot on the pulse, clap the Clave rhythm and speak the syllables.

 Compare and Contrast the Parts